 And if things have already gone wrong, we can help sort them out.

-If you need help with employee dismissal or any other employment issue, call one of our dedicated employment law specialists Maeve Vickery, Sarah Sherratt or Hugh Reid now.
+If you need help with this or any other employment issue, call our dedicated employment law specialist, Maeve Vickery.
 Alternatively, complete our online enquiry form and a member of the team will contact you as soon as possible.